June 2017 Newsletter

-Thinking the start to the year would be slow, I began planning the way forward with some new projects, like making the Wedding Photography Blueprint 2.0 free to all by revamping it a little and adding it to our YouTube Channel and main website bit by bit.
+Thinking the start to the year would be slow, I began planning the way forward with some new projects.
+Things such as making the Wedding Photography Blueprint 2.0 free to all by revamping it a little.
+Then adding it to our YouTube Channel and main website bit by bit.

-However, just as I was getting into it, and on top of everything else going on, calls and jobs came in and it hasn’t stopped until now (start of May 2017).
+However, just as I was getting into it, and on top of everything else going on, calls and jobs came in.
+It hasn’t stopped until now (start of May 2017).
 In fact I only have a week or so before I have more meetings and possibly more work.

-Note: I am putting this down to the sheer amount of effort that I put in during the early days of my business in the UK and this is some of the stuff I will be covering in future business videos so make sure to subscribe to my YouTube channel…
+Note: I am putting this down to the sheer amount of effort that I put in during the early days of my business in the UK.
+This is some of the stuff I will be covering in future business videos so make sure to subscribe to my YouTube channel.